stschott/jnorm-tool/readme.md

 The designed difference removal range supports Java versions 5-8 and 11.

 # Building jNorm
-To build jNorm from its sourc code run the following command:
+To build jNorm from its source code run the following command:
 ```
 mvn package assembly:single
 ```